1

 /// of the Fraction part are replaced by the HLC logical counter.

-/// The size of this counter currently hard-coded as [`crate::CSIZE`].
+/// The size of this counter is currently hard-coded as [`crate::CSIZE`].

 ///

-/// it's relative to UNIX_EPOCH (1st Jan 1970) to display the timpestamp in RFC-3339 format.
+/// operations assume that it's relative to UNIX_EPOCH (1st Jan 1970) to display the timestamp in RFC-3339 format.

 #[derive(Copy, Clone, Hash, PartialEq, Eq, PartialOrd, Ord, Default, Deserialize, Serialize)]